tambium/sherman/examples/todo-list/README.md

 # Todo list

 This example models a set of local nodes that can independently add todo list items.
-If a note `isOnline: bool` we expect it to share updates of its todo list with a central authority for syncing.
+If a note `isOnline: bool` we expect it to share updates of its `localDB` with a central authority `hostedDB` for syncing across nodes.

 ### Running the example